-Towards a better understanding of neurological disease and personalized medicine
+Towards a better understanding of neurology and neurological diseases

-Neurological diseases represent a massive and growing challenge for global healthcare, with more than one billion people worldwide estimated to suffer from the consequences of such disorders.
-The discovery of neurology-related protein biomarkers and identification of clinically relevant protein signatures may pave the way for better understanding and diagnosis of neurological disorders, and facilitate better targeted treatments.
+While the science of neurology continues to make great progress, neurological diseases represent a massive and growing challenge for global healthcare, with more than one billion people worldwide estimated to suffer from the consequences of such disorders.
+The discovery of neurology-related protein biomarkers and identification of clinically relevant protein signatures may pave the way for better understanding anddiagnosis of neurological disorders, and facilitate better targeted treatments.

 Our Neurology panel provides a high-throughput, multiplex immunoassay enabling analysis of 92 neurology-related protein biomarkers across 96 samples simultaneously.
 This high level of multiplexing is achieved without any compromise on data quality, thanks to our proprietary Proximity Extension Assay (PEA) technology